rpseacsu1/plots/README.md

-plotJs
+plot.js
 ======

-Javascript library for plotting math functions or data arrays very similar to the " plot " command found in Matlab or Scilab.
+This is a javascript library for plotting math functions or data arrays very similar to the " plot " command found in Matlab or Scilab.

+You may ...